yast/yast.github.io/doc/debugging.md

 ## Starting the Debugger in Installation

-Using the debugger during installation is more difficult.
+Starting the debugger during installation is more difficult than in installed system.
 You cannot easily install packages or edit the source files as the root file system is located in a read only RAM disk image.

 Fortunately YaST has integrated support for running the debugger in the installer.